HVIP Public School Bus Set-Aside & EnergIIZE Infrastructure Joint Application Closes on Dec. 15

 Please see our FAQ “How is fleet size defined?” for our fleet size definition.

 Local incentives that may be combined with HVIP include programs administered by local air districts or local municipalities that are locally funded.
 AB 923 funds administered by local air districts may also be combined with HVIP for school buses only.
-Examples of programs funded by local air districts and not the State that may be stacked with HVIP include, but are not limited to, the following:
+Examples of programs funded by local air districts and not the State that CAN be stacked with HVIP include, but are not limited to, the following:

 Federal incentives may be combined with HVIP vouchers, including funding provided by the Federal Transit Administration (FTA), the Department of Energy (DOE), U.S. Environmental Protection Agency (EPA), and other federal agencies.